Seven Useful Questions in Density Functional Theory

 Here, the minimization is performed over all wavefunctions $\Psi$ yielding the density $n(\br)$.
 Establishing this convexity allows us to search the domain of densities (instead of the wavefunctions) for an improved lower LO bound.

-It was recently shown that $\tilde{V}\ee[n]$ yields the semiclassical limit ($\hbar\rightarrow 0$) of the Levy-Lieb functional if the domain of $\Psi$ is extended to mixed states ~\cite{L79, L83}.
-This semiclassical limit is very different from that of Section~\ref{sec:semiclassics}.
+It was recently shown that $\tilde{V}\ee[n]$ yields a semiclassical limit ($\hbar\rightarrow 0$) of the Levy-Lieb functional if the domain of $\Psi$ is extended to mixed states ~\cite{L79, L83} (this semiclassical limit is very different from that of Section~\ref{sec:semiclassics}).
 This relation holds for any non-negative, normalized densities of particle number $N$, with or without spin.
 This also corresponds to the strictly-correlated limit of DFT where the locations of the $N$ particles are completely determined by the locations of only a few ~\cite{LLS22}.
 In this limit, we can restrict the domain of possible states to the ground states of the classical $N$-particle problem with an external potential that is the classical equivalent of the KS potential.
 In fact, as it was pointed out by Seidl et al.~\cite{SBKG22}, the evaluation of $C_2$ in Ref.~\cite{LO81} was actually performed for a strictly correlated electron state with spherical density.
 Systematic searches could of course be performed over the strictly correlated electron densities to propose improved estimates~\cite{SVG16}.

-We conclude this section with a discussion of the most recent work by Lewin et al.~\cite{LLS22}; here they not only propose a tighter LO bound for the XC energy but more importantly, they propose a newer exchange-only LO bound for a general class of states with negative truncated correlations (not only Slater determinants) ~\cite{LLS22}.
+We conclude this section with a discussion of the most recent work by Lewin et al.~\cite{LLS22}; where they propose a newer exchange-only LO bound for a general class of states with negative truncated correlations (not only Slater determinants) ~\cite{LLS22}.
 With a simple proof that did not require extensive numerical evaluation, it was shown that

 Applying the spin-scaling relation once again, we find for spin-unpolarized systems

 Thus $C_{\sss LO}^{\sss x}$ is no more than 0.991, which is only 34\% larger than the LDA exchange value.

 Given this information, one can imagine two possibilities.
 It could be that the Perdew et al.~\cite{PRSB14} conjecture is true, and that if the value in Eq.~(\ref{LOX_LLS}) is improved upon, it approaches the 2-electron value.
 Or, it could be that the exchange constant grows with $N$, and eventually becomes $C_{\sss LO}^{\sss x} = 0.991$ - this would mean this number is negligibly different from the optimal value.
 Perhaps one can find a two-orbital (4-electron) density whose exchange violates the conjecture (but not by much)?
 Many interesting questions are left unanswered here.